belledon/graspit/README.docker.md

 This docker image does not support graphical interfaces with OpenGL, because support for this depends on the locally used graphics card.
+The problem is that it looks like the same graphic drivers as the host is required in order to enable hardware acceleartion.

 This image installs graspit in the /usr directory of the image.